collocations.org

 The orchestra was at full strength for the Mahler symphony.

-be/get back to full strength
+back to full strength

-I''m still not quite back to full strength after my illness.
+I'm still not quite back to full strength after my illness.

 every ounce of strength